The listings featured on this site are from companies from which this site receives compensation. Read the

 Winner: JustFoodForDogs

-While our first round ended in a tie, JustFoodForDogs wins this one handily.
+While our first round ended in a tie, JustFoodForDogs handily won here.

 Both services start you out with a questionnaire asking about your dog’s weight, age, breed, spay/neuter status and activity levels.
 Both ask if your dog is allergic to the ingredients offered.
-Both also offer nutrient mixes with recipes you can use to make your own homemade fresh dog foods.
-But JustFoodForDogs gives you a lot more flexibility.
+Both also offer nutrient mixes with recipes you can use to make homemade fresh dog foods.
+But JustFoodForDogs gives you more flexibility, especially for dogs with veterinary issues.
+Screenshot of The Farmer's Dog introductory quiz

 In its questionnaire, The Farmer’s Dog asks about health conditions.
-I repeated my earlier information for Big George, but added three conditions common to Chihuahua/French Bulldog mixes – gas, tear staining, and anxiety.
+I repeated my earlier information for Big George, but added 3 conditions common to Chihuahua/French Bulldog mixes – gas, tear staining, and anxiety.

-The recommended meal plan was identical to the one I received earlier.
+The recommended meal plan was identical to another I received earlier.
 A healthy fresh food diet will definitely help most dogs suffering from gas, tear staining, or anxiety.
-But what if Big George had bigger medical issues?
+But what if Big George had bigger medical problems?
 And what about doggie snacks?
-Sadly, The Farmer’s Dog doesn’t offer any.
+Sadly, The Farmer’s Dog doesn’t offer any specialized diets. images of JustFoodForDogs Renal Support, Balanced Remedy, Joint & Skin Support, and Critical Care Support prescription dog foods

-JustFoodForDogs offers six prescription Veterinary Support diets like Low Protein Renal Support and Metabolic Diet for diabetes and thyroid disorders.
-And JustFoodsForDogs even offers customized diets created in consultation with their team of Veterinary Nutritionists.
+JustFoodForDogs offers 6 prescription Veterinary Support diets like Low Protein Renal Support and Metabolic Diet for diabetes and thyroid disorders.
+And JustFoodsForDogs even offers customized diets created in consultation with its team of Veterinary Nutritionists.

 If that isn’t enough, JustFoodForDogs also has a line of healthy snacks, and those who have cats can buy fresh cat food for their feline furbabies.
 This selection is tough to beat, and JustFoodForDogs takes this trophy home.